A private group says it’s started building its own border wall using millions donated in GoFundMe campaign

 While Bannon told CNN a mile of new wall had been built, Kobach said a half-mile had been constructed.

-Kobach declined to specify which areas the group is considering for future construction, but said a site in Texas and a site in California are currently next on the list.
+Kobach declined to specify which areas the group is considering for future construction but said a site in Texas and one in California are next on the list.

 More than $20 million in donations